 The Fairfield Rail Spur site is located diagonally opposite the APM site and has long provided an important pedestrian link between the Fairfield Railway Station and the APM.
+The land also has an extensive history of use by the local community.

-The Fairfield Rail Spur is owned and managed by VicTrack.
-The site could accommodate various potential uses, including a pedestrian and cycle path to maintain connectivity between Fairfield Railway Station and Heidelberg Road.
-It is expected that planning for the long term use of the site will be managed by VicTrack, and will include engagement with the local community and Darebin City Council.
+The Fairfield Rail Spur is owned by the State Government and managed by VicTrack.
+It is expected that any site-specific planning for the long-term use of the site will be managed by VicTrack, and that it will include engagement with the local community and Darebin City Council.